Skip to main content

 or click to browse

 These three tools overlap in ways that confuse people.
-Here's the simple version: Organize modifies a single PDF, rearranging, adding, and deleting pages.
+Here's the simple version: Organise modifies a single PDF, rearranging, adding, rotating, and deleting pages.
 Split extracts pages into a new, separate file.
 Merge combines multiple files into one.

 "I want to rearrange pages 5 and 12, delete page 3, and keep the rest."